syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 #### Adding the required StyleSheets

-To render the Syncfusion ASP.NET MVC controls with its unique style and theme, it is necessary to refer the required CSS files into your application.
-Copy all the required CSS files into your application from the following location,
+To render the Syncfusion ASP.NET MVC controls with its unique style and theme, it is necessary to refer to the required CSS files into your application.
+Copy all the required CSS files into your application from the following location.

 N> <installed location>\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\assets\css\web
 N> For example, If you have installed the Essential Studio within C:\Program Files (x86), then navigate to the below location,